-- a) A MDCC where the patient is not present must involve three or more health care providers who have direct care responsibilities for the patient discussed.
-The health care providers may be of the same profession (medical, nursing, midwifery or allied health), however, they must each have a different speciality so that the care provided by each provider is unique.
-Alternatively, the health care providers may be of different professions (medical, nursing, midwifery or allied health) but of the same specialty (e.g. oncologist, oncology registered nurse, physiotherapist). - b) For each non-admitted patient discussed a multidisciplinary management plan must be in place or developed at the MDCC, and one participating health care provider must record the following items in each patient's clinical record: - i. the name of the MDCC, the date of the MDCC, and the start and end times (or duration) at which each patient was discussed during the case conference - ii. the names of the participants involved in the discussion relating to the patient and their designations/clinical backgrounds - iii. a description of the non-admitted patient's problems, goals and strategies relevant to that MDCC, and - iv. a summary of the outcomes of the MDCC.
+- A MDCC where the patient is not present must involve three or more healthcare providers who have direct care responsibilities for the patient discussed.
+The healthcare providers may be of the same profession (medical, nursing, midwifery or allied health), however, they must each have a different speciality so that the care provided by each provider is unique.
+Alternatively, the healthcare providers may be of different professions (medical, nursing, midwifery or allied health) but of the same specialty (for example, oncologist, oncology registered nurse, physiotherapist). - For each non-admitted patient discussed a multidisciplinary management plan must be in place or developed at the MDCC, and one participating healthcare provider must record the following items in each patient's clinical record: - a) the name of the MDCC, the date of the MDCC, and the start and end times (or duration) at which each patient was discussed during the case conference - b) the names of the participants involved in the discussion relating to the patient and their designations/clinical backgrounds - c) a description of the non-admitted patient's problems, goals and strategies relevant to that MDCC, and - d) a summary of the outcomes of the MDCC.

-(Note: Items (iii) and (iv) may be completed through documentation (or revision) of a multidisciplinary care plan completed after each non-admitted MDCC where the patient is not present).
+(Note: Items c) and d) may be completed through documentation (or revision) of a multidisciplinary care plan completed after each non-admitted MDCC where the patient is not present).

-- c) Patients who are admitted, or registered for care in an emergency department, and are discussed at a MDCC must not be counted as non-admitted MDCC service events. - d) The health care providers participating in the MDCC may attend in person or via ICT (including but not limited to telehealth). - e) Patients whose care is discussed at MDCCs occurring immediately prior to, or immediately following, an outpatient clinic to which the same patients discussed attend, may be counted separately as non-admitted MDCC service events. - f) For multiple MDCCs to be counted for the same patient on a given day, the patient must have been discussed in separate MDCCs where each of the different MDCCs in which the patient was discussed meets the definition of a non-admitted MDCC service event (e.g. on
+- Patients who are admitted, or in the emergency care setting, and are discussed at a MDCC must not be counted as non-admitted MDCC service events. - The healthcare providers participating in the MDCC may attend in person or via ICT (including but not limited to telehealth).
+Only one MDCC should be recorded regardless of the number of sites involved.
+The most appropriate site to report the MDCC should be based on where the majority of providers and services are located. - Patients whose care is discussed at MDCCs occurring immediately prior to, or immediately following, an outpatient clinic to which the same patients discussed attend, are to be counted separately as non-admitted MDCC service events.

-- the same day, a patient may be discussed separately in an oncology MDCC and in a musculoskeletal MDCC, both of which had a different and unique focus on the patient's issues). - g) A non-admitted MDCC service event is counted for each patient, not by the number of providers present or number of MDCCs discussed.
+- For multiple MDCCs to be counted for the same patient on a given day, the patient must have been discussed in separate MDCCs where each of the different MDCCs in which the patient was discussed meets the definition of a non-admitted MDCC service event (for example, on the same day, a patient may be discussed separately in an oncology MDCC and in a musculoskeletal MDCC, both of which had a different and unique focus on the patient's issues). - A non-admitted MDCC service event is counted for each patient, not by the number of providers present or number of MDCCs discussed. - Where the non-admitted MDCC includes providers billing under a different funding arrangement (for example, the Medicare Benefits Scheme), the non-admitted MDCC should be reported.